WesleyWidner/BlueTrace/README.md

 ## 🧬 What is Blue Trace?

-**Blue Trace** is an open-source, extensible DFIR (Digital Forensics and Incident Response) artifact collector and evidence packager.
+**Blue Trace** is an extensible DFIR (Digital Forensics and Incident Response) artifact collector and evidence packager.
 It’s engineered to sweep, extract, and organize *hundreds of key Windows artifacts*—from volatile memory data and user activity logs, to deep registry analysis and browser forensics.

 Blue Trace outputs findings directly into a well-organized Excel workbook (and supporting CSVs), making review, triage, and reporting seamless for analysts and investigators.